devstopfix/elixoids/README.md

 ### Graphics Client

-Graphics stream can be received at `ws://example.com/0/graphics` - to be documented - see [asteroids-ui][3] and [GraphicsDecoder.elm](ui/elm/src/GraphicsDecoder.elm) for reference implementation.
+Graphics stream can be received at `ws://example.com/0/graphics` - to be documented - see [GraphicsDecoder.elm](ui/elm/src/GraphicsDecoder.elm) and [asteroids-ui][3] for reference implementations.

 While developing the UI you can start a [test card](docs/testcard-classic.jpg) game that allows you to prove your rendering:

     mix run --no-halt games/testcard.exs

 Then connect to `ws://localhost:8065/1/game`.
-The original 2016 UI is available at `/1/game16`.

 ## Deploy